pink-junkjard/hyperfiddle/README.md

 Links are pink (links are edges in the graph).
 Select options are iframes with style. `:link/rel` has semantic meaning like html, `:options` matches up with the [`:db.type/ref` renderer](https://github.com/hyperfiddle/hyperfiddle/blob/bd61dfb07cbff75d5002b15999d1abc6c3c6af3c/src/hypercrud/ui/widget.cljs#L74).
 If you override the `:db.type/ref` renderer, you may care to use `:link/rel` as semantic hint, or not.
 Imagine a [link/rel registry like HTML](https://www.iana.org/assignments/link-relations/link-relations.xhtml).

 All Hyperfiddle APIs must resolve to a single function.
-The fiddle graph interpreter function is *Hyperfiddle Browser – a Hypermedia function*.
+The fiddle graph interpreter function is *Hyperfiddle Browser*.
+You can of course provide your own function, but the Browser is special because it is a *hypermedia function*:

-<p align="center">*web browser : HTML documents :: hyperfiddle browser :: hyperfiddle EDN values*</p>
+<p align="center">web browser : HTML documents :: hyperfiddle browser :: hyperfiddle EDN values</p>

-The hypermedia function is coded in CLJC and in simultaneously in jvm, browser and node, which is how Hyperfiddle is able to coordinate I/O correctly, performantly and automatically.
+The Browser is coded in CLJC and evaluates simultaneously in jvm, browser and node, which is how Hyperfiddle is able to coordinate I/O correctly, performantly and automatically.

 ### Views rendered through `eval`, progressive enhancement at any layer